Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 >
 > **Do you perform**?
 Have you devised a way to profit from your circumstances?
 Are you proud of your performances?
 Do you have a show mentor or partner?
 Or do you earn your way in the Carnival as a laborer, as a vendor, or in another role?
 >
 > **How did you join the Carnival?** Did you run away to join?
 Were you an outcast who found a home with the Carnival?
-Did [[/5.
-Mechanics/Bestiary/Npc/Isolde (VRGR).md|Isolde]] or a trouper save you from danger?
+Did [[5.
+Mechanics\Bestiary\Npc\Isolde (VRGR).md|Isolde]] or a trouper save you from danger?
 ^carnival-characters

 ### Settlements and Sites

 This small domain encompasses only a few hundred square yards.
 A handful of horses and exotic pack animals transport the Carnival's two dozen wagons from site to site.

 One of the Carnival's oldest performers, Hermos the Half-Giant, handles the Carnival's day-to-day operations.
 Hermos is a mountain of muscle half again as tall as most human adults.
 His deliberate manner and coolheaded demeanor earn him the respect of the Carnival's troupers.
-Other senior or charismatic figures hold influence over cliquish groups of performers, but few dare openly contradict Hermos since he's favored by the Carnival's leader, [[/5.
-Mechanics/Bestiary/Npc/Isolde (VRGR).md|Isolde]].
+Other senior or charismatic figures hold influence over cliquish groups of performers, but few dare openly contradict Hermos since he's favored by the Carnival's leader, [[5.
+Mechanics\Bestiary\Npc\Isolde (VRGR).md|Isolde]].

 The Carnival's arrangement varies depending on where it sets up, but always includes a thoroughfare of games, food, and sideshow stalls leading from the ticketing gate to the Big Top.